clusterguy/coursera/README.md

 * Appropriately labels the data set with descriptive variable names.
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Good luck!

+# To run
+* execute run_analysis.R
+* this will create GACD-Project.out